Skip to content

 Will NHS pension thresholds change for 2026/27?

 In recent years, the NHS pension contribution thresholds have moved in line with pay rises.
-We expect this trend to continue, which would mean no NHS staff would experience a reduction in take-home pay as a result of the pay rise nudging them into a higher rate of pension contributions.
+This has continued this year, which means no NHS staff should experience a reduction in take-home pay as a result of the pay rise nudging them into a higher rate of pension contributions.

 Band 1